niainaLens/speed_tuto_and_cheatsheet/README.md

 1. Fork it

+2. Create your own branch

-2. If no file longer exist in a category, change default.txt according to file naming and fill its content.
+3. If no file exist yet in a category, change default.txt according to file naming and fill its content.

-3. You can add new category and sub-category
+4. You can add new category and sub-category

-4. File formatting
+5. File formatting

    - file naming: